Trail Conditions Update – September 20, 2021

 - Sunshine Road is open but Sunshine Village will be closed for the entire 2021 season, including the shuttle and gondola.

-- Highway 1 road construction 4 km east of Golden, resulting in weekday nighttime closures (10pm-7am) and single lane daytime traffic until September 20, 2021.
-Extended 24 hour closure will be in effect from September 20-24.
-If necessary, detour via Highway 93S and Highway 95.
+- Highway 1 road construction 4 km east of Golden, resulting in extended 24 hour closure in effect from September 20 to December 1, 2021.
+Detour via Highway 93S and Highway 95.

 - CLOSURE: Walker Creek FSR is closed at km 37 due to unsafe road conditions, so be prepared for a lengthy road walk from the Bastille Creek trailhead.
 Where the road is open, a 4WD vehicle with high clearance is strong recommended.